 In the years since MLK’s death, the NAACP and a few other groups have kept up a modicum of interest in civil rights.
-But there really hasn’t been a significant focus on the connections Dr. King made in that April 4, 1967 speech.
+But since King’s revealing speech there hasn’t been a significant focus on the connections he made that evening at Riverside Church.

-In a country that toots its horn around the globe as the beacon of freedom and democracy, the last 50 years have seen unprecedented growth in the prison-industrial complex, the militarization of our urban police forces, a new surveillance-industrial complex, militarized borders, private for-profit prisons and detention centers – all in the name of protecting our freedom?
+In a country that toots its horn for being a beacon of freedom and democracy, the last 50 years have seen unprecedented growth in the prison-industrial complex, the militarization of our urban police forces, a massive surveillance-industrial complex, militarized borders, private for-profit prisons and detention centers – all in the name of protecting our freedom?

 Dr. King’s, “A Time to Break Silence” focused on the evils of a particular time and place addressing glaring inconsistencies in U.S. foreign policy.
 In 2008, David Bromwich wrote a brilliant analysis of King’s speech—he says the speech protests the command and deployment by Lyndon Johnson of almost unlimited violence against the people and the land of Vietnam for the declared purpose of protecting them from the menace of world communism.

 “Protection” is the common thread that connects the evils King spoke of with today’s unprecedented growth in domestic surveillance, militarized police, and prisons run amok or what I like to call our security-industrial complex.
 I recently listened once again to Dr. King as he delivered that speech.
 You can hear it on YouTube here:

 In a similar assertion, Smedley Butler—a career military man who received 16 medals, five for heroism, and is one of 19 men to receive the Medal of Honor twice— wrote a book entitled, “War Is a Racket” because during his long military career, he came to see that American corporations and other imperialist motivations were behind our wars.
 He watched, time and again, PR campaigns prime the public and set the stage for war.
 After retiring from service, he became a popular activist, speaking at meetings organized by veterans, pacifists, and church groups.